ejb205/CSC423DataBase/README.md

     LogicalModel.pdf contains the relations, constraints and a more detailed and accurate ER diagram.

-    Implmentation.pdf contains the screenshots of the contents created at each step of the database definition as well as the queries.
+    CSC423 DB Report Master.pdf is a master document containing parts A, B, and C of the project including screenshots of the output

     PawsomePets.py contains all of the documented code for the actual implementation